Screenwriting and Playwriting Program Structure

 - Writing for the Screen and Stage

 - Thesis I, II and Presentation

 Students in the M.F.A. low-residency program will have the opportunity to study and analyze classic and contemporary films and plays.
-Learn more about the coursework in the writing for the screen and stage course descriptions.
+Learn more about the degree requirements and coursework in the writing for the screen and stage course descriptions.